ajalt/clikt/README.md

 #### Multiplatform

-Clikt supports the following targets: `jvm`, `mingwX64`, `linuxX64`, `macosX64`, and `js` (for both NodeJS and Browsers).
+Clikt supports the following targets: `jvm`, `mingwX64`, `linuxX64`, `macosX64`, and `js` (for both Node.js and Browsers).
 Artifacts for macosArm64 are also published, but not tested with CI.
 [See the docs](https://ajalt.github.io/clikt/advanced/#multiplatform-support) for more information about functionality supported on each target.
 You'll need to use Gradle 6 or newer.

 #### Snapshots